amr-abdelhamid/refbook/manuscript/intro.md

 Refactoring should always be sustainable for developers, managers, and users.

-It's unsustainable for developers when they cannot find support from management to sponsor it and have to stay up at night to do it.
+It's unsustainable for developers when they cannot find support from management and have to stay up at night to carry out refactoring tasks.
 It's unsustainable for managers when they wait for months till they see or "feel" the value out of it.
-It's unsustainable for users and customers when they have to wait for months with no updates or fixes and they have to live with the old code as is till development teams finish with refactoring.
+It's unsustainable for users and customers when they have to wait for months with no updates or fixes till developers finish with refactoring.

 The refactoring roadmap in this book is designed to be sustainable for all; for developers, managers, customers, and end-users.